jonnonz1/nz-statute-book/acts/public/2009/anti-money-laundering-and-countering-financing-of-terrorism-act-2009.md

   (da) fails to report transactions in accordance with subpart 2A of Part 2:
   (e) fails to keep records in accordance with the requirements of subpart 3 of Part 2:
   (f) fails to establish, implement, or maintain an AML/CFT programme:
-  (g) fails to ensure that its branches and subsidiaries comply with the relevant AML/CFT requirements.
+  (g) fails to ensure that its branches and subsidiaries comply with the relevant AML/CFT requirements:
+  (h) enters into cash transactions in relation to certain items in breach of section 67A.

 ### 79 Possible responses to civil liability act
 If a civil liability act is alleged to have occurred, the relevant AML/CFT supervisor may do 1 or more of the following: